jrdalino/microservice-architecture-devsecops/README.md

 # Python Flask Backend + JS Frontend Calculator on AWS EKS (Kubernetes) with CI/CD, Monitoring and Logging
 This is a simple tutorial on how to create a Python Flask Backend + Javascript Frontend Application, Setup CI/CD with AWS Code% and AWS Elastic Kubernetes Service, High Availability, Autoscaling, Monitoring using Prometheus and Grafana and Logging with ElasticSearch, Fluentd and Kibana.

-- Step 1: Configure Calculator Backend Git Repository
-- Step 2: Backend Python Flask Rest API for Calculator Local
+- Step 1: Create Backend using Python Flask Rest API
-- Step 3: Configure Calculator Frontend Git Repository
-- Step 4: Frontend HTML, CSS, JS and Bootstrap for Calculator Local
+- Step 2: Create Frontend using HTML, CSS, JS
-- Step 5: Install Kubernetes Tools
-- Step 6: Launch EKS using EKCTL
+- Step 3: Install Kubernetes Tools and Launch EKS using EKCTL

 - Step 7: Deploy Backend MicroService to EKS
-- Step 8: Deploy Frontend
+- Step 8: Deploy Frontend to S3, CloudFront

 - Step 9: Setup CI/CD for Back End Service
 - Step 10: Setup CI/CD for Front End Service
 - Step 11: Install Helm